ABOUT THE IOHIO

 COLLABORATORS IN THE IOHIO

-In 2000 the Instituto de Órganos Históricos de Oaxaca A.C.
-(IOHIO) was established as a non-profit organization with the support of the philanthropist Alfredo Harp Helú, and since then Cicely has served as the director.
+In 2000 with the support of the philanthropist Alfredo Harp Helú, the Instituto de Órganos Históricos de Oaxaca A.C.
+(IOHIO) was established as a non-profit organization and since then Cicely has served as its director.
 The IOHIO’s work includes the protection and conservation of the 72 pipe organs documented to date in the state of Oaxaca, technical and musical training at the local level, promotion of the organs through concerts, masses, and festivals, and historical research.
-Her work to promote the organs may be appreciated through her CDs “Música Oaxaqueña en el Órgano de la Catedral de Oaxaca” in collaboration with the percussionist Valentín Hernández, and her participation in “Mi Oaxaca”, recorded by the renowned singer Eugenia León.

-Joel Antonio Vásquez González was born in Oaxaca, Mexico, and studied in the Escuela de Bellas Artes of the Universidad Autónoma Benito Juárez de Oaxaca.
-He later studied piano with Christophe Lafontaine and organ with Cesar Guzmán and Ricardo Rodys in the Music Academy of the Instituto de Órganos Histórico de Oaxaca (IOHIO).
+Joel Antonio Vásquez González, Project Coordinator (Oaxaca 1981), studied music in the Escuela de Bellas Artes de la Universidad Autónoma Benito Juárez de Oaxaca.
+He continued his studies with Christophe Lafontaine (piano) and Cesar Guzmán and Ricardo Rodys (organ) in the IOHIO Music Academy (2004 – 2007).
 In 2008 he studied organ with Rodrigo Treviño in the Escuela Nacional de Música (UNAM).
-He has participated in the master classes offered by Kimberly Marshall, Luigi Ferdinando Tagliavini y Guy Bovet during the Organ and Early Music Festivals of the IOHIO.
+He has participated in master classes offered by Kimberly Marshall, Luigi Ferdinando Tagliavini, and Guy Bovet during the Organ and Early Music Festivals of the IOHIO.
+Joel has worked with the IOHIO since 2009 teaching organ and piano, helping with organ conservation, documentation, and analysis; providing technical support; and participating in concerts as both organist and singer.
+He forms part of the Gregorian chant group “Schola Cantorum Antequerensis” and the Oaxaca City Chorus, and plays the mass in the Oaxaca Cathedral and San Matías Jalatlaco.